 Cons:

-- Sentiment analysis is not included in the entry-level plan.
+- Sentiment analysis is locked out of the entry-level plan.

-- Credit-based pricing can become unpredictable for heavy users.
+- Credit-based pricing can be unpredictable for high-volume users.

-Best For: Brand strategists and marketing teams focused on narrative control and understanding the customer journey within AI search environments.
+Best For: Brand strategists focused on narrative control and mapping customer journeys within AI environments.

 Pros:

-- The “Knowledge Hub” feature is excellent for identifying and correcting AI inaccuracies.
+- “Knowledge Hub” is excellent for correcting AI inaccuracies.

-- Persona-based journey mapping provides deep strategic insights.
+- Persona-based journey mapping offers deep strategic insights.

 Cons:

-- No free plan or trial; requires booking a demo.
+- No free plan; requires booking a demo.

-Best For: Marketers and SEO managers who need a user-friendly tool to monitor AI citations and brand reputation without a steep learning curve.
+Best For: SEO managers who need a user-friendly tool to monitor AI citations without a steep learning curve.

 Pros: